zahid-official/practice-11-cafeteria/readme.md

  # 🍵 Cafeteria

-A visually stunning and elegant website for a modern tea house, designed to immerse visitors in the world of fine teas and tranquil experiences.
-This project delivers a responsive, user-friendly landing page that highlights Cafeteria’s offerings, ambiance, and community spirit.
-The design emphasizes warmth, sophistication, and a welcoming atmosphere for tea enthusiasts.
+A visually stunning and elegant website for a modern cafeteria, designed to immerse visitors in the world of fine teas, coffees and tranquil experiences.
+This project delivers a responsive, user-friendly landing page that highlights Cafeteria’s offerings, ambiance and community spirit.
+The design emphasizes warmth, sophistication and a welcoming atmosphere for enthusiasts.

 ---